tenstorrent/SweRV-ISS/README.md

   "cores" : "4"
 ```
 If expressed as a string, a numeric value may be prefixed with 0x to
-specify headecimal notation (JSON does not support hexadecimal notation
+specify hexadecimal notation (JSON does not support hexadecimal notation
 for integers).

-The value of a boolean parameters may be specified as an integer with 0
+The value of a Boolean parameters may be specified as an integer with 0
 indicating false and non-zero indicating true.
 Alternatively it may
 be specified using the strings "false", "False", "true", or "True".